-In the thirteen years since my aunt’s untimely death, I often wondered why Nancy puffed her life away.
-Why she started smoking in the first place.
+In the thirteen years since my aunt’s untimely death, I often wondered why Nancy puffed her life away, why she started smoking in the first place.
 Why she never quit for good.
-For thirteen years, I put the blame on her.
+For thirteen years, I blamed her.

 At 26, I still sleep with Nancy’s blanket—I’ll never sew up that hole.

 Justin Kaplan currently is an MPH candidate, in social and behavioral sciences and health communication, at the Harvard T.H.
 Chan School of Public Health.